 Auburn constructing $22 million Advanced Structural Testing Laboratory

-Auburn University is taking another giant step as the Southeast's leader in structural engineering research and instruction through the construction of a $22 million Advanced Structural Testing Laboratory.
+Auburn University has taken another giant step as the Southeast's leader in structural engineering research and instruction by breaking ground on a $22 million Advanced Structural Testing Laboratory.

-"Auburn is at the forefront of engineering education, and by providing our students opportunities for experiential learning, we're ensuring our graduates emerge as industry leaders," said Auburn University President Steven Leath.
+"Auburn is at the forefront of engineering education, and by providing our students opportunities for experiential learning, we're ensuring our graduates emerge as industry leaders," said Christopher B. Roberts, dean of engineering.
 "This outstanding facility enables our researchers to deliver innovative solutions to pressing industry demands - something Auburn does best."

 By Austin Phillips